LukynkaCZE/better-saved-hotbars/README.md

 # Support

-If you like the mod, feel free to support me by [buying me a cofee](https://ko-fi.com/lukynkacze)
+If you like the mod, consider supporting me by [buying me a cofee](https://ko-fi.com/lukynkacze)